jdblack/website/content/notes/ceph_in_k8s.md

  Finalizers                              Finalizers  cephblockpool.ceph.rook.io in 1 resource instances, Remaining                               Remain      cephobjectstore.ceph.rook.io in 1 resource instances
 ```

+You can use the following command to find all of the stuck objects and
+delete them:

+` kubectl api-resources --verbs=list --namespaced -o name | xargs -n 1 kubectl get --show-kind --ignore-not-found -n rook-ceph`

+Edit each one of the objects listed and remove their finalizers

 For example, do a `kubectl get cephblockpool -n rook-ceph`, which will show the
 remaining block pool. `kubectl edit` that, remove  the Finalizers stanza, and